-Union stewards will be granted a reasonable amount of time during their normal working hours to investigate and process grievances in accordance with Article 30, Grievance Procedure.
+Union stewards will be granted a reasonable amount of time, as determined by the Employer, during their normal working hours to investigate and process grievances through Step 3 of the grievance process in accordance with Article 30, Grievance Procedure.
 In addition, union stewards will be released during their normal working hours to prepare for and attend meetings within the steward's bargaining unit and employer for the following representational activities:

 - 1. Management scheduled investigatory interviews and pre-disciplinary meetings, in accordance with Article 29, Discipline; - 2.
 Management scheduled new employee orientation, in accordance with Article 9, Training and Employee Development; - 3.
-Pre-meetings and Union-Management Communication Committees in accordance with Article 38, Union-Management Communication Committee; and

-4. Informal grievance resolution meetings, grievance meetings, mediation sessions, alternative dispute resolution meetings and arbitration hearings in accordance with Article 30, Grievance Procedure, and held during his or her work time.
+Pre-meetings and Union-Management Communication Committees in accordance with Article 38, Union-Management Communication Committee; and - 4.
+Informal grievance resolution meetings, grievance meetings, mediation sessions, alternative dispute resolution meetings and arbitration hearings in accordance with Article 30, Grievance Procedure, and held during his or her work time.

-C. Notification
+C. Notification and Reporting of Release Time

-The union steward will obtain approval from his or her supervisor before attending any meeting or hearing during his or her work hours.
+The union steward must obtain approval from his or her supervisor before attending any meeting or hearing during his or her work hours.
 Such requests will not be unreasonably denied.
 All requests must include the approximate amount of time the steward expects the activity to take.
 Any Employer business requiring the union steward's immediate attention will be completed prior to attending the meeting or hearing.
-Union stewards will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the union steward's work time.
+Union stewards must submit a union paid release leave request to record the time and will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the union steward's work time.
 Attendance at meetings or hearings during the union steward's non-work hours will not be considered as time worked.
 Union stewards cannot use state vehicles to travel to and from a work site in order to perform representational activities unless authorized by the Employer.
 If the amount of time a union steward spends performing representational activities is affecting his or her ability to accomplish assigned duties, the Employer will notify the Chief Steward and the Council Representative and may not release the employee.